 bundesliga.com takes a look at Dortmund's young Germany international who is currently the toast of Signal Iduna Park ...

 Club: Borussia Dortmund

-Country: Germany (three caps/ one goal)
+Country: Germany (four caps/ one goal)

-Adeyemi was born in Munich on 18 January 2002 and, following two years at first club TSV Forstenried, he was snapped up by Bayern for their academy at just eight-years-old in 2010.
+Adeyemi was born in Munich on 18 January 2002 and, following two years at first club TSV Forstenried, he was snapped up by Bayern Munich for their academy at just eight-years-old in 2010.
 Things didn't quite work out for Adeyemi at the FC Bayern Campus, however, and he made the move to SpVgg Unterhaching, a suburb in the south of Munich, two years later.
 He registered 20 goals in 28 appearances in the Unterhaching youth sides before Red Bull Salzburg came calling in the summer of 2018.
 Adeyemi was immediately loaned to Salzburg sister club Liefering in the second-tier, where he posted 15 goals and 12 assists in 35 appearances across three spells at the Untersberg-Arena.

 After receiving Germany's prestigious Fritz-Walter Medal as the brightest U17 player in the country in 2019, a prize previously won at the same age by the likes of Timo Werner, Leon Goretzka, Emre Can and Mario Götze, among others, he began making an impact in the Salzburg first team.
 Adeyemi contributed one goal and four assists from 12 senior outings in 2019/20 and followed that up with nine goals and 12 assists from 42 appearances in 2020/21, serving notice of his gifts as one of the continent's brightest up-and-coming forwards.

 The Munich native continued to improve in 2021/22, when he chipped in with 23 goals and nine assists in 44 games in all competitions, including three and two respectively in eight UEFA Champions League appearances.